Blog

 Christina Fidanza, the Interim Senior Vice President of Supportive Housing Operations at Project HOME.

-Meet Christina Fidanza, the Interim Senior Vice President of Supportive Housing Operations at Project HOME.
-She oversees the functions of 17 residential sites that serve over 1,000 residents, many of whom have histories of chronic street homelessness, mental illness, substance use disorder, and trauma.
+Thankfully, we have the right person in place to oversee the essential work being done for our residents: Christina Fidanza, the Vice President of Supportive Housing Operations.
+She oversees the functions of 18 residential sites that serve over 1,000 residents, many of whom have histories of chronic street homelessness, mental illness, substance use, and trauma.

-Christina has been working at Project HOME for over 15 years, starting as a case manager and then becoming a program manager, a director, and finally a VP (and interim SVP).
+Christina has been working at Project HOME for over 11 years, starting as a program manager, senior program manager, director, and then finally becoming a VP, and currently holding the interim SVP role.
 She loves her job because she gets to witness the transformation of people’s lives every day.
 “I see people who come in with nothing, who have been on the streets for years, who have lost everything, and then they get a home, they get support, they get a community, and they start to rebuild their lives.
 They start to have hope, they start to have goals, they start to have dreams.
 And that’s amazing to see.”

 The Project HOME community is grateful to Christina, for being a leader and a role model for our community.
 She has shown us the power of trust, encouragement, and passion, and how people can transform lives.
 We appreciate her service and dedication to Project HOME.